-We’ve got 15 picture books about diversity for kids.
+We’ve compiled a list of 15 picture books about diversity for kids.
 Books are our secret weapon when it comes to teaching children about diversity and inclusion.
-Perfect for teachers or home school families.
+Perfect for teachers or home-school families.
 Teach your kids to celebrate diversity and build community.

 What do we mean by diversity?

 First things first.
 Let’s explain what we mean by diversity.
 Diversity is the understanding that every individual is unique.
 And celebrating those differences.
 In the classroom these can include differences in